schacon/showoff/README.md

 # Parade Presentation Software

-Parade is a Sinatra web app that reads serves up markdown files in a presentation format.
+Parade is an open source presentation software that consists of a Sinatra web app that serves up markdown files in a presentation format.
 Parade can serve a directory or be configured to run with a simple configuration file.

 ## Comparison Vs PowerPoint / Keynote